Douglas A-3 Skywarrior: Cold War

 The EA-3 variant was used in critical electronic intelligence (ELINT) roles operating from aircraft carrier decks and ashore supplementing the larger Lockheed EP-3.
-Its last service was as an ELINT platform during Desert Storm.
+Its last service as an ELINT platform was during Desert Storm.

 Reconnaissance

 The EA-3B variant was modified for electronic intelligence against the Warsaw Pact.
 Missions were flown around the globe beginning in 1956, with the U.S. Air Force EB-47 Stratojet flying a similar mission.
 The EA-3B carried a crew of seven, with flight crew of three in the cockpit and an Electronic Warfare Officer and three electronic systems operators/evaluators in the converted weapons bay.
 It offered unique electronic reconnaissance capabilities in numerous Cold War-era conflicts and the Vietnam War.